- What is Prudential RideLondon?

 Roads adjoining the closed route had restricted access for local residents and businesses.
 Full details will be available in July.
 On the event day, prior to entering a road that leads to a road closure, drivers will be made aware of restrictions.
 Road closure points will be staffed by an event steward to ensure the event route is secured.

 Details, including maps of areas affected by road closures and parking suspensions are distributed via a leaflet drop in early July to every household and business on the route.
-At that time, bespoke area information will be available to download here.
+At that time, bespoke area information will be available to download from our Community Info page.

 - How long will roads used for the event be closed?

-Full details of road closure time periods will be made available here in due course.
+Full details of road closure time periods will be made available in due course.

 On Saturday 29 July 2017, road closures will be in place in the City of Westminster, London Borough of Camden and the City of London from 06:00 until around 18:00.
 All central London river crossings remain open with the exception of Waterloo Bridge.

-On Sunday 30 July, road closures were in place from 04:00 throughout east London and 05:00 in central and south west London.
+On Sunday 30 July, road closures will be in place from 04:00 throughout east London and 05:00 in central and south west London.
 From 11:00 roads along the route in east London will start to reopen.
 From around 14:30, roads along the route in central and south west London were opened in phases once the event had passed.
-A number of river crossings were also closed for some or all of the day.
+A number of bridges will also be closed for some or all of the day.

 The length of closure depends on the location of the road on the event route.
 The organisers want to minimise the disruption to local residents and businesses, and therefore in 2017 we will be working hard to ensure the roads are only closed for as long as is absolutely necessary.

 Details, including maps, of areas affected by road closures and parking suspensions are distributed via a leaflet in early July to every household and business on the route.
-At that time, bespoke area information will be available to download here
+At that time, bespoke area information will be available to download from our Community Info page.

 - Will the road closures have an effect on the wider road network?

 On Saturday 29 July traffic impacts are expected to be light with roads in the City of Westminster, London Borough of Camden and the City of London closed from 06:00 until around 18:00.
-All central London river crossings will remain open with the exception of Waterloo Bridge.
+All central London bridges will remain open with the exception of Waterloo Bridge.

 Buses in and around central London will be on diversion or will terminate earlier than usual to avoid the road closures.